Session 1 - Module A: Advanced Agent Patterns¶

 result: Optional[str] = None

-dataclass captures all essential information for step execution: what to do (description), when to do it (dependencies), how long it might take (estimated_time), and what happened (status and result).
+dataclass captures all essential information for data pipeline execution: what to process (description), when to process it (dependencies), resource requirements for cloud deployment, and execution outcomes (status and result).

-"""Agent that breaks down complex tasks into executable plans"""
+"""Agent that breaks down complex data processing tasks into executable pipeline steps"""

 def __init__(self, name: str, llm_client):